-Welcome to our official guide to Newmarket Racecourse.
-In this section we explore this great racing racecourse in detail, looking at its history, a guide to both courses, hotel picks, fixtures, travel information, betting guides and even the weather!
+Welcome to our official guide to Newmarket Racecourse, the Home of British racing.
+In this section we explore this great racecourse in detail, looking at its rich history, a guide to both of its main courses (the Rowley Mile course and the July Course), as well as local hotel picks, fixtures, the main races, travel information and even the weather!

 - 1 Overview

 - 2 Racecourse History

 - 3 Main Races and Events at Newmarket